nystudio107/craft-imageoptimize/docs/docs/overview.md

 Out of the box, ImageOptimize allows for the optimization of `JPG`, `PNG`, `SVG`, & `GIF` images, but you can add whatever additional types you want.
 It also supports using [imgix](https://www.imgix.com/), [Thumbor](http://thumbor.org/), or [Sharp JS](https://nystudio107.com/blog/setting-up-your-own-image-transform-service) to create the responsive image transforms.

 It’s important to create optimized images for frontend delivery, especially for mobile devices.
-To learn more about it, read the [Creating Optimized Images in Craft CMS](https://nystudio107.com/blog/creating-optimized-images-in-craft-cms) article.
+Thankfully, ImageOptimize includes `.imgTag()`, `pictureTag()` (with the ability to do "art direction"), and `linkPreloadTag()` convenience methods to make it easy to output modern optimized responsive images.

 Once ImageOptimize is installed, optimized versions of image transforms are created without you having to do anything.
 This makes it great for client-proofing sites.